drivera123/LDRS500/unit-6-learning-activities.md

 Learning Activity 1.
 Students have not been directed to read the resources at this point.
 Also, are some of the resources directly related to the activities below.
 For example #3 asks student to "outline an employee development plan", is there a guide for them to do so?
 What information is presented to them that would allow them to do this?

 Learning Activity 2.
+Read to Androgogy unit notes (and any other resource material).
+In a blog post, describe your experience working with adult learners or as your experience as an adult learing.
+Frame your post using the six principles of Androgogy.

+Learning Activity 3.
 Application:How you as a leader can have a conversation about goals and professional development

 An important part of leadership is developing others.
 To do that, you need to have conversations about goals and interests, professional development needs etc. Practice the constructive feedback guidelines.